olimorris/hledger-forecast/README.md

 <img src="https://user-images.githubusercontent.com/9512444/234386807-1301c8d9-af77-4f58-a3c3-a345b5e890a2.png" alt="Summarize command" />

-## :brain: Rationale
+## :paintbrush: Rationale

 Firstly, I've come to realise from reading countless blog and Reddit posts on [plain text accounting](https://plaintextaccounting.org), that everyone does it __completely__ differently!
 There is _great_ support in Hledger for [forecasting](https://hledger.org/1.29/hledger.html#forecasting) using periodic transactions.
 Infact, it's nearly perfect for my needs.

-My only wishes were to be able to sum up monthly transactions much faster (see my forecast monthly I&E), apply future cost pressures (such as inflation) more easily and to be able to track and monitor specific transactions.
-Regarding the latter; I may be expecting a material amount of money to leave my account (perhaps for a holiday booking) in May.
+My only wishes were to be able to sum up monthly transactions much faster (so I can see my forecasted monthly I&E), apply future cost pressures more easily (such as inflation) and to be able to track and monitor specific transactions.
+Regarding the latter; I may be expecting a material amount of money to leave my account in May (perhaps for a holiday booking).
 But maybe, that booking ends up leaving in July instead.
-Whilst I would have accounted for that expense in my forecast, I will have had to have specified a specific date.
-So if that transaction doesn't appear in the "actuals" of my bank account, it won't be included in my forecast at all.
-The impact is that my forecasted balance in any given month could be $X better off than reality.
+Whilst I would have accounted for that expense in my forecast, it will likely be for the period of May.
+So if that transaction doesn't appear in the "actuals" of my May bank statement (which I import into Hledger), it won't be included in my forecast at all (as the latest transaction period will be greater than the forecast period).
+The impact is that my forecasted balance in any future month could be $X better off than reality.

 Now I'll freely admit these are minor issues.
 So minor infact that they can probably be addressed by a dedicated 5 minutes every month.
 However I liked the idea of automating as much of my month end process as possible and saw this as an interesting challenge to try and solve.